-Day 1 - Own arrangements to make your way to Sovana (transfers can be arranged on request and for an extra charge, either from Rome airport which takes about 2 hours, or from Orvieto train station, about an hour's drive).
+Day 1 - Own arrangements to make your way to Sovana (we can supply contact numbers for a local transfer company to help arrange transfers, either from Rome airport which takes about 2 hours, or from Orvieto train station, about an hour's drive).
 Meet your guide for a welcome dinner.
 Night at the hotel in Sovana.
 (D)

-Day 2 - Breakfast and a short drive (about 10 mins) to meet the horses.
+Day 2 - Breakfast at the Sovana Resort then a short drive (about 10 mins) to meet the horses.
 After horses are allocated and everyone is comfortable, set off riding towards Proceno following an ancient and scenic route.
 Stop for a picnic at Castell'Ottieri, a medieval citadel with a beautiful roman church (San Rocco).
-In the afternoon ride on, crossing from Tuscany into the region of Lazio, to arrive at Proceno in the late afternoon.
-The night at the ancient castle, which has a swimming pool and lovely views over the town, with the horses in a field close by.
+In the afternoon ride on, crossing from Tuscany into the region of Lazio, to arrive at the village of Proceno in the late afternoon.
+The night in simple guestrooms at the ancient castle, which has a swimming pool and lovely views over the town, with the horses in a field close by.
 Dinner and night Castello di Proceno.
 (B,L,D)

 Day 3 - Breakfast and the journey continues with spectacular views as you ride in the direction of Radicofani, a beautiful hilltop village with a fortress close by.
 After 3 to 4 hours' riding, cross back into Tuscany again and enter the province of Siena, known for its yellow hills and Cyprus trees.
 The route takes you up and down hills, across rivers and along ridges, the Crete Senese, where there are wonderful 360° views.
 Stop for a picnic lunch with a view dominated by the still distant Radicofani, with its fortress that was unassailable during the battles between the Duchy of Tuscany and the Pontifical state.
-In the late afternoon finally arrive at Radicofani, passing Celle sul Rigo (a small medieval village where you may stop for an ice cream) and head to Agriturismo Sterposi where Antonello, your host tonight, awaits with a delicious dinner (perhaps boar that he has hunted and pasta freshly made by his wife).
+In the late afternoon finally arrive at Radicofani, passing Celle sul Rigo (a small medieval village where you may stop for an ice cream) and head to Agriturismo Sterposi, a simple 'agritourism' guesthouse.
+Dinner here is often locally caught and cooked - perhaps wild boar your host Antonello has hunted and pasta freshly made by his wife.
 (B,L,D)

 Day 4 - A shorter day today setting off at around 10:00.
-First cross the village of Radicofani and then descend through typical Sienese hills and ride through the forest, before climbing the hill towards the fortress of Radicofani from where there is a 360° view of the famous 'Val D'Orcia'.
+First cross the village of Radicofani and then head down through typical Sienese hills and forest, before climbing the hill towards the fortress of Radicofani with its 360° view of the famous 'Val D'Orcia'.
 Stop here for a picnic lunch.
 In the afternoon a ride of about an hour takes you back to your lodgings and there will be time to visit Radicofani on foot, or to relax and swim in the pool.
 Dinner and night Agriturismo Sterposi.
 (B,L,D)